-For the host/application the Data Zone on Layer 0 and the Data Zone on Layer 1 shall be treated as one contiguous Data Zone (see Figure 24).
-At the moment the ECC Block located at address (end_L0) in the Data Zone on Layer 1 has to be recorded, exactly 4 ECC Blocks in the Middle Zone 1 immediately preceding the Data Zone on Layer 1 shall be recorded.
+For the host/application the Data Zone on Layer 0 and the Data Zone on Layer 1 shall be treated as one contiguous Data Zone (see Figure 24 and clause 25).
+At the moment the ECC Block located at address (end{L0}) in the Data Zone on Layer 1 has to be recorded, exactly 4 ECC Blocks in the Middle Zone 1 immediately preceding the Data Zone on Layer 1 shall be recorded.
 These 4 ECC Blocks function as a run-in for the Data Zone on Layer 1.